-1. I have read the Plagiarism Regulations as set out in the Faculty or Open Campus Student Handbook and on University websites related to the submission of coursework for assessment.
+- 1. I have read the Plagiarism Regulations as set out in the Faculty Handbook and University websites related to the submission of coursework for assessment. - I declare that I understand that plagiarism is the use of another's work pretending that it is one's own and that it is a serious academic offence for which the University may impose severe penalties. - 3.
+I declare that the submitted work indicated below is my own work, except where duly acknowledged and referenced.

-- 2. I declare that I understand that plagiarism is a serious academic offence for which the University may impose severe penalties. - I declare that the submitted work indicated above is my own work, except where duly acknowledged and referenced and does not contain any plagiarised material. - 4.
-I also declare that this work has not been previously submitted for credit either in its entirety or in part within the UWI or elsewhere.
-Where work was previously submitted, permission has been granted by my Supervisor/Lecturer/Instructor as reflected by the attached Accountability Statement. - 5.
-I understand that I may be required to submit the work in electronic form and accept that the University may subject the work to a computer-based similarity detention service.
+- 4. I also declare that this paper has not been previously submitted for credit either in its entirety or in part within the UWI or elsewhere. - 5.
+I understand that I may be required to submit the work in electronic form and accept that the University may check the originality of the work using a computer-based plagiarism detection service.